-At the end of the semester, your team will give a 15 minute presentation of your project.
+At the end of the semester, your team will give a 20 minute presentation of your project.
 Your talk will need to discuss the following:

 - 1. Summarize the system concept. - 2.
-Summarize the interactive design requirements in reference to the primary work roles.
-Describe the usability requirements. - 3.
+Summarize the interactive design requirements for the primary work roles. - 3.
 Discuss how your design evolved through conceptual, intermediate, and detailed designs.
 Show sample screen shots.
-Explain your design rationale as the design evolved.
-What metaphors, affordances, and design principles were employed? - 4.
-Demonstration.
-Demonstrate your design and implementation via a live demo of your system, working through the five tasks.
-How were usability requirements met in the design? - 5.
-Evaluation and Reporting.
-Discuss the major findings from your evaluations (cognitive walkthrough, heuristic evaluation, and user testing).
-Include a discussion of the testing data you collected and your analysis.
-Did you meet the usability requirements?
-Show traceability between problems identified and subsequent changes to the design. - 6.
+What metaphors, affordances, and design guidelines were most important? - 4.
+Demonstration Demonstrate your design and implementation via a live demo of your system, working through the five core tasks at a minimum.
+Discuss why this is a "good" design. - 5.
+Evaluation and Reporting Show your completed UX Target Table.
+Discuss the major findings from your user testing.
+Did you meet your goals?
+If not why not?
+Explain your analysis of any outliers, and quantitative-qualitative data correlations for critical incidents.
+Discuss your problem list and your proposed design improvements to address the critical issues. - 6.
 Reflection.
-Reflect on what went well and what could be improved in the project, particularly relating to usability but also for general software engineering concerns.
+Reflect on what went well and what could be improved in the project, particularly relating to your UX goals but also for general software engineering concerns.